 The midterm test will take place online.
-The midterm test will most likely take place after Reading Week.
+The midterm test will take place after Reading Week.
 The exact date and time will be scheduled by the Registrar shortly after classes begin.
 As such, please be prepared to write the midterm test any time after Reading Week, including in the evenings and on Saturdays.

-The midterm test will consist of multiple-choice questions (with answer choices A through E).
+The midterm test will consist of 45 multiple-choice questions (with answer choices A through E).
 It will cover material from Modules 4, 10, 11, and 12, as well as any lectures on those chapters.
-The exam will be open-book/open-notes, but it will be assigned within a specific time window and must be completed during that time.
+The exam will be open-book/open-notes.
+You will have 90 minutes to write the test, within a specific time window prescribed by the Registrar.